DroidsOnRoids/StructPersistence/README.md

-This is a finished project described in blogpost _here_.
+This is a finished project described in blogpost [here](https://www.thedroidsonroids.com/blog/ios/persisting-struct-with-sourcery-magic/).
 For more details, context, motivation and more please check it out!

 Used pods:
 - [Realm](https://github.com/realm/realm-cocoa)